awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways.md

 **Note**

-If you are planning to use the virtual private gateway for Direct Connect gateway and a dynamic VPN, set the ASN on the VGW to the value you require for the VPN.
+If you are planning to use the virtual private gateway for a Direct Connect gateway and a dynamic VPN connection, set the ASN on the virtual private gateway to the value you require for the VPN connection.
-Otherwise the ASN on the virtual private gateway can be set to any value.
-Direct Connect gateway will advertise all connected VPC's over the ASN assigned to it.
+Otherwise, the ASN on the virtual private gateway can be set to any value.
+The Direct Connect gateway advertises all connected VPCs over the ASN assigned to it.

 **To associate a virtual private gateway**